 For the first run with students completing an assignment, I find it best to create a simple rubric.
-My expectation for an ‘A’ assignment will be the main point, sometimes the only point.
+My expectation for an ‘A’ assignment will be the main point, sometimes the only point, a single-point rubric.
 I then deduct points as necessary.

 I tinker with rubrics, forever.
 Part of this change is because I experience the strengths and struggles of teaching a concept to a variety of students.
 Over time, I see the areas where students have opportunities to grow.
 If I set the bar high and no one reaches it, well, perhaps my expectations are wrong.

 So!
 At first, I have a very simple rubric.
 Once I am confident in outlining each points column, I do that.
 With a new project, I rarely have points assigned with specific columns.
 I make a one point rubric and deduct as necessary.

 As my rubrics change and grow, I always return to the assignment sheet.
 Are my directions specific enough?
 Did I provide students enough background information for students?
 If I am holding a rubric which outlines my final expectations, then I need to look at the tools I provided for students to reach that ‘A.’

 Finally, I reflect and return to the standards.
 After I grade a project with my rubric, I evaluate my notes and look at my lessons.
 Even though this is a difficult step, I add and change material at the end of units.
 If I wait until I teach a lesson again, I might not understand my notes of I might forget.